Mirco193/Duality/2. Player Rules/2. Character Concept/1. Dualities/Cunning/Core Abilities.md

   </tr>
 </table>

-3. Poisoner
+# 3. Alchemist

-    Rank 1 (Novice): Poison Expertise ▷
+### Rank 1 (Novice): Poison Expertise
-        Can apply poisons as a free action and gain a bonus to Medicine checks.
+You can apply poisons, drink potions and give them to another person as a free action ▷.
+You also gain a bonus to Medicine checks.

 Rank 2a (Adept): Specialized Poisons ➤
-        Create and apply unique poisons not available to others, such as paralyzing poisons, hallucinogenic toxins, or slow-acting venoms.
+Create and apply unique poisons, such as paralyzing poisons, hallucinogenic toxins, or slow-acting venoms. gas clouds that deal damage over time or that can obscure vision and impair enemies.

-    Rank 2b (Adept): Alchemist ➤
-        Develop a range of alchemical solutions beyond poisons, such as alchemical fire, acid flasks, and healing potions.

 Rank 2c (Adept): Herbal Remedies ➤
-        Specialize in creating herbal remedies and antidotes that can cure status effects and provide temporary buffs.
+Specialize in creating herbal remedies and antidotes that can cure status effects and provide temporary buffs. / alchemical fire, acid flasks, and healing potions.

-    Rank 2d (Adept): Chemical Warfare ➤
-        Develop area-of-effect chemicals, like gas clouds that deal damage over time or that can obscure vision and impair enemies.

 4. Cunning Action/Deft Maneuvers